-Resume Parsing, also known as CV Parsing, Resume Extraction or CV Extraction, is the conversion of a free-form CV/resume document into structured information or XML format — suitable for storage, reporting and manipulation by a computer.
+Resume Parsing, also known as CV Parsing, Resume Extraction or CV Extraction, is the conversion of a free-form resume document into structured data in searchable file formats such as XML or JSON.
+This makes the extracted data suitable for storage, reporting and manipulation by a computer.

 The task of extracting data and interpreting meaning is a surprisingly difficult task for a computer to do because:

 - Language is infinitely varied.
-There are hundreds of ways to write down a date, for example, and countless ways to write what you did in your last job.
+For example, there are hundreds of ways to write down a date and countless ways to write what you did in your last job.
 A resume parsing tool captures all these different ways of writing the same thing through complex rules and statistical algorithms.

 - Language is ambiguous.
 The same word or phrase can mean different things in different contexts.

 - "M.D." can mean a variety of things: "Medical Doctor," If you are in the UK, you may immediately think of "Managing Director," or if you're more familiar with the Mid-Atlantic region in the US, "Maryland" may spring to mind.

 - The term "Project Manager" may indicate that the writer was indeed a project manager, but it is quite different if it is in a different context, like "I used to report to the Project Manager".